 Christina Aguilera & Pink's Rocky Relationship Through the Years

-Pink checked a Twitter hater after her VMA Vanguard news, and showed love for her "Lady Marmalade" collaborator and sometime frenemy Xtina.
+Pink hinted that she's collaborated on a song with her "Lady Marmalade" collaborator and sometime frenemy Xtina.
 These are all the barbs thrown, and love shown, over the years

 Christina Aguilera and Pink's relationship started off on an icy note when the initial talks for a cover of LaBelle's "Lady Marmalade" sung by Christina, Pink, Lil' Kim and Mya for the Moulin Rouge! soundtrack started.
 Pink recalled the first conversation about the superstar collaboration where Aguilera reportedly walked in with label executive, Ron Fair, in her Behind the Music segment on VH1: